defenseunicorns/leapfrogai-backend-ctransformers/README.md

 The instructions in this section assume the following:

-1. You have properly installed and configured Python 3.11.x, to include its development tools
+1. Properly installed and configured Python 3.11.x, to include its development tools
-2. You have `wget` installed
+2. Installed `wget`
-3. You have the LeapfrogAI API server running
+3. The LeapfrogAI API server is deployed and running
+4. The `config.yaml` is created based on the `config-example.yaml`

 ### Local Development